Please enter your question below:

 Q: What is a premium payment?

-A: A premium payment is an amount you pay each month to stay enrolled in your health plan.
-The premium is usually due on the first of each month.
+A premium payment is the amount you pay each month to stay enrolled in your health plan.
+The premium is usually due the first of each month.
 Your health plan will send you a bill each month.
 Make sure you pay the premium by the due date each month to keep your health insurance.

-Here is an example of how do binder and premium payments work:
+Here is an example of how binder and premium payments work:

 - Mary enrolled in a health plan on November 15

 - Mary’s coverage starts on January 1

 - Mary must pay the insurance company $100 by December 14 to be enrolled in the plan